instructlab/community/docs/DataSources.md

 the submission, we have [thorough guidelines](https://github.com/instructlab/taxonomy/blob/main/CONTRIBUTING.md#for-your-attributiontxt-file) on how to provide attribution for these data sources.

-For data used to create the artifacts of the InsructLab project prior to its being open sourced, we are [aware that this list is not comprehensive](https://github.com/instructlab/taxonomy/issues/255) at the time of creating it.
+For data used to create the artifacts of the InstructLab project prior to its being open sourced, we are [aware that this list is not comprehensive](https://github.com/instructlab/taxonomy/issues/255) at the time of creating it.
 The project maintainers will augment and update it over time to the best of our abilities.